Addiction and addictions

 A number of NLP techniques are effective in terms of installing aversive reactions and / or desentitisation to specific stimuli.

 Therapy should be concentrated on the initial period following cessation.
 During this period of approx 30 days there is a valuable window of opportunity to implement change.
 Thereafter ongoing support should be available but dependence on therapy should be offset by empowering the client with self-help techniques.

 There has been much coverage of the benefits of Ibogain / Ibogain with therapy / EMDR.
-Whilst not discounting the approach at all, care should be taken not to overstate the benefits - Ibogain is not a miracle cure for addictions but may be beneficial in some circumstances.
-Click here to get in touch today...
+Whilst not discounting the approach at all, care should be taken not to overstate the benefits or to underplay the risks.

 Drugs of abuse

 The United Nations estimates that the world is host to 8 million heroin users, 13 million cocaine users, 30 million users of amphetamines, 141 million cannabis users, 227 million sedative users and 1100 million tobacco smokers.
 Over 100 million people are dependent on the tobacco trade for their livelihood.

 Alcohol is thought to cause around 33,000 deaths per year in Britain, with one in four hospital admissions being related to alcohol.
 Drinking is implicated in 60 per cent of suicides, 40 per cent of domestic violence cases and 39 per cent of domestic fires.